rongi/kotlin-blog/about.md

 permalink: /about/
 ---

-A blog about Android development, especially about RxJava and Kotlin.
+A blog about Android development, especially about Kotlin and RxJava tricks.